vsgol/python_plugin/README.md

 ## Building the Python Executable

+The script [text_processor_server.py](src/main/resources/server/), included in the plugin's resources, is purely informational.
+It describes the Python script that will be executed by the executables.
+Modifying or replacing it does not affect the plugin.

 To build the Python executable required for the plugin, refer to the detailed instructions in the [BuildExecutable repository](https://github.com/vsgol/BuildExecutable).